 The word “measurement” is derived from the Greek word "metron," which means a limited proportion.
 This word also finds its roots in the words "moon" and "month," possibly because astronomical objects were among the first methods to measure time.

+Measurement refers to the comparison of an unknown quantity with a known quantity.
+The result of the measurement is a numeric value with certain units.
 We can measure the length, weight, and capacity (volume) of any given object.
-Let us
+Let us:

 - learn how to measure the area and perimeter of plane shapes.

 - explore solid shapes and learn how to measure their surface areas and volumes.

 - know about reading the clock and the calendar.

 You can go ahead and explore all important topics in Measurement by selecting the topics from this list below:

 |Metric System||Surface Area|

 |Solid Shapes||Unit Conversion|

 Measurement involves measuring or quantifying the length, weight, and capacity of something.
 There are two main "Systems of Measurement": Metric and US Standard.
 The table given below summarizes the frequently used units of measurement for length, weight, and capacity in both the Systems of Measurement.

 Measurements are made by comparing a quantity with a standard unit.
 In this section, you will learn about measuring length, measuring weight, and measuring capacity.